Russia seizes control of Sakhalin gas project, raises stakes with West | Headlines

 Sources had told Reuters in May that Shell was in talks with an Indian consortium to sell its stake.
 Russian LNG production from projects such as Sakhalin-2 was likely to suffer over time as foreign expertise and parts became unavailable, said Saul Kavonic, head of Integrated Energy and Resources Research at Credit Suisse.

-"This will tighten the LNG market materially this decade," he said, adding that any increase in Russian state involvement LNG projects would make some buyers more wary of buying cargoes.
+"This will tighten the LNG market materially this decade," he said, adding that any increase in Russian state involvement in LNG projects would make some buyers warier of buying cargoes.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)